Tainted\\Coders

 Archetypes

-A group of entities that all share the same components.
-Each World has one archetype for each unique combination of components it contains.
+Each World has a single archetype for each unique combination of components it contains.

 Archetypes are locally unique to the World they are in.